Reopening Schools: Parent Guide

 Student Nutrition Programs

 Meal and Snack programs will start the school year with food delivery to student homes through the Food & Friends at Home initiative and will not happen at school.
+Schools will have a small supply of food items for urgent situations.
 For further information, please contact the Children’s Foundation of Guelph and Wellington: https://www.childrensfoundation.org/what-we-do/food-friends/food-friends-at-home

 In the initial stages of reopening, field trips will not be permitted.